habtesellasie/bloggy/cheatsheet.md

 > {{$posts->links('pagination::tailwind') }} to have the numbered pagination style

 > `alias art="php artisan"` => `art migrate, serve . . .`

+`php artisan storage:link` to link one folder to another, in this case the public folder to the storage.public folder